dwarvesf/WeAreHiring/open-positions/full-stack-engineer.md

 - Possess excellent communication, sharp analytical abilities with proven design skills, able to think critically of the current system regarding growth and stability
 - Experience in writing good unit test
 - Good written and verbal English communication, team player with a collaborative work ethics
+- Strong interest in emerging technologies, particularly **AI/LLM** and **fintech**
+- Demonstrated ability to leverage AI tools to enhance development workflow and productivity

 ---